Why Intelligent Content Needs an Intelligent Portal

 The irony is that technical writers are working hard at creating amazing content.
 But as noted, users cannot easily search across this content – or search it at all.
 As such, they’re left with unanswered questions, unmet expectations, and a less-than-ideal impression of a company that they’re thinking of doing business with; or perhaps, one that they’re suddenly thinking of leaving behind.

-Despite the seriousness of this common problem, the solution is neither complex nor costly.
+Despite how serious and common this problem is, the solution is neither complex nor costly.
 Companies simply need to map their intelligent content to what can be called an “intelligent documentation portal”, which is an innovative tool that:

 Intelligent content is a valuable and vital product documentation strategy – but it’s not the full story.
 To truly unleash the potential of intelligent content and achieve measurable business benefits – including more satisfied and loyal customers, more valuable brand equity and, of course, more sales and profits – companies need to implement an intelligent portal.
 It’s the missing part of the intelligent content equation, and prevents amazing content from “breaking” before it reaches users.